 - Pohick Bay has hiking trails, Pirate's Cove Waterpark, boat launch and rentals, fishing, playground, disc golf, and a camp store with laundry facilities.

 - Visit nearby Mason Neck State Park for hiking, paddling, and bird-watching.
 Campers can hike to Gunston Hall, home of founding father George Mason.
 George Washington's Mount Vernon is nearby, and the quaint town of Occoquan is a fun spot for dining and shopping.
 Prince William Forest Park is another nearby hiking spot (see campground info below).

 Tip: Hiking trails at Pohick Bay are poorly marked and can be difficult to follow.
 They also get very muddy if there has been any rain.
 We prefer the trails down the road at Mason Neck State Park, but there is an additional entrance fee.

 Find more Northern Virginia Hidden Gems Rich in Nature and History.

 Sky Meadows State Park

 If your goal is a more remote nature escape, Sky Meadows State Park offers some of the best tent camping in Northern Virginia.
-You'll need to pack your gear and hit the trail though because campers must hike 1 mile to reach the park's primitive campsites.
+You'll need to pack your gear and hit the trail though because campers must hike 1 mile from the parking area to the park's primitive campsites.

 Once you arrive, you'll find large, private campsites spread out in the woods at Sky Meadows.
 Enjoy the stars by night in this designated Dark Sky Park, and hiking trails, including a portion of the Appalachian Trail, by day.
 It's the perfect place to try primitive camping in Virginia without a long drive from the city.